rohankotanu/mybots/README.md

 # Note

+This is a final project for CS396 (*Artififical Life*) at Northwestern University.
 This project is based on a massively open online course (MOOC) on reddit called [Ludobots](https://www.reddit.com/r/ludobots/wiki/installation/).
 It also builds on the Pyrosim library which can be found [here](https://github.com/jbongard/pyrosim).